josecodes/gce_condor/README.md

 A python script that helps start and terminate a simple Condor cluster on Google Compute Engine (GCE).

 MIT's excellent Starcluster library was used as inspiration to start this; currently, this is just a teeny-tiny subset of that functionality.
-One day Starcluster may support GCE, but for now I am using these simple scripts to get my Condor cluster up and running on GCE.
+One day Starcluster may support GCE, but for now I am using these simple scripts to get a Condor cluster up and running on GCE.

 A basic code summary:  Given the number of instances, *gce_condor.py* uses *startup.sh* as a start up script for